SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

     working_dir: /home/dynamodblocal
 ```

-To create the local dynamodb instance we will run the following command from the root of our project.
+Start the local DynamoDB instance:

 ```bash
 docker-compose up -d
 ```

-This will create a dynamodb instance running on port 8000.
-We can now create a workout table in our local dynamodb instance by running a bash script.
+This will launch a DynamoDB instance on port 8000.

-lets create a create-table.sh file under scripts/dynamodb directory.
+#### Creating a DynamoDB Table

+Create a create-table.sh script to set up the DynamoDB table:

 ```bash
 mkdir -p scripts/dynamodb
 touch scripts/dynamodb/create-table.sh
 ```

-In the file we will add the following code.
+Add the following script to create the Workout table:
 ```bash
 #!/bin/bash